 Interview planning tip: Confirm the exact location of the interview, and plan your route in advance.
 Allow time for delays, and ask your consultant if they’ve been there before.
 If not, get them to ask the client for directions.

 Cut down on ‘waffle’ and present yourself in the best possible light.
-Nerves are normal, but these three tips will keep you articulate and to the point:
+Nerves are normal, but these 4 bits of interview advice will keep you articulate and to the point:

 - Practice describing your work history in a logical chronological order – including your reasons for accepting different jobs, your reasons for leaving, and career gaps

-- Ask your consultant for advice – if they know the client they can give you pointers on the interviewer’s personality, dress code etc.
+- Ask your consultant for interview advice – if they know the client they can give you pointers on the interviewer’s personality, dress code etc

 - Why do you want to come to work for us?